NicholasMalamud/Python-Parser/README.md

 # Python-Parser
-- identifies tokens using regex commands
+- Lexical analyzer that Identifies tokens within source code using regex commands.

-- builds parse tree
+- Constructs a parse tree to offer a step-by-step breakdown of code interpretation.

-- Tkinter UI
+- Includes an interactive UI made with the Tkinter Library